Spaces and Transforms

 - Pinhole transforms define a 3D -> 2D camera projection.
 (See: rerun.log_pinhole)

-- Unknown transforms specify that the data cannot be transformed.
-In this case it will not be possible to combine the data into a single view and you will need to create two separate views to explore the data.
-(See: rerun.log_unknown_transform)
+- A disconnected space specifies that the data cannot be transformed.
+In this case it will not be possible to combine the data into a single view, and you will need to create two separate views to explore the data.
+(See: rerun.log_disconnected_space)

 In the future, Rerun will be adding support for additional types of transforms.